 MOD EUR/16A18/24

-5.396 Space stations of the broadcasting-satellite service in the band 2 310-2 360 MHz operating in accordance with No. 5.393 that may affect the services to which this band is allocated in other countries shall be coordinated and notified in accordance with Resolution 33 (Rev.WRC-97)*.
-Complementary terrestrial broadcasting stations shall be subject to bilateral coordination with neighbouring countries prior to their bringing into use.
+5.396 Terrestrial broadcasting stations of the complementary terrestrial sound broadcasting service in the band 2 310-2 360 MHz operating in accordance with No. 5.393 shall be subject to bilateral coordination with neighbouring countries prior to their bringing into use.

 Reasons: Consequential to the suppression of Resolution 33 (Rev.WRC-15).